Kawika Pierson, CMA

 I study accounting because the focus of accounting research on the processes that generate organizational performance is a powerful approach to understanding businesses, governments, and nonprofits.
 Looking at the outputs of the accounting process from the context of systems science can help consumers of accounting data, managers, and academics better understand the organizations we interact with.

 The structure of a system determines how it will respond to our decisions, so developing an understanding of how different structures behave is essential for managers.
-My elective class in system dynamics helps students master this understanding and enables them to select "high leverage points" for action.
+My elective class in system dynamics helps students master this understanding and enables them to select "high leverage points" for action across disciplines and sectors.

 Kawika Pierson is an Assistant Professor of Accounting and Quantitative Methods at Willamette University's Atkinson Graduate School of Management.
 He graduated from MIT's Sloan School in 2011 with a PhD in Management, focusing on System Dynamics and Accounting.
 His thesis, entitled "Profit Cycle Dynamics," consists of three essays examining the existence and causes of profit cycles in the airline industry, the insurance industry, and across sectors in the economy.